Drusilla (Buffy the Vampire Slayer): Character history

 In Angel comics by IDW Publishing set after the television series ended, Drusilla reappears, breaking out of a psychiatric institution, in the story arc Drusilla (2009).
 Still mentally ill, her whereabouts since her last appearance in Angel remain unexplained.
 After assault by a crowd, she awakens, still pallid-skinned, in what appears to be Georgian London, in broad daylight and enters what seems to be her parents’ home.
 She encounters a doll (which may or may not be "Miss Edith") and is called by a third party, possibly her parents.
 It is uncertain whether this is an elaborate hallucination, time travel to her personal past or an alternate universe where she was never turned by Angelus.
 It is strongly implied, however, that the story actually takes place before Drusilla is sired, and the parts of it set in the modern day are actually a premonition in the human, 19th-century Drusilla's mind.
 She later reappears in the Spike mini-series (2010–11) by IDW, where she encounters Spike in Las Vegas, having allied herself with a human who believes Spike stole his soul.
 Spike has Buffy's friend Willow magically transfer his soul to Drusilla to give her a shot at redemption, but they are forced to reverse the spell when it drives her even madder than she already is.

 The character next appears in Angel & Faith by Dark Horse Comics in the story arc "Daddy Issues" (2012), in which Drusilla has become sane thanks to the Lorophage demon, popularly referred to as the Highgate vampire, which ate her trauma and pain.
 In her new role as "Mother Superior", she sought to perform similar treatments on the citizens of London, which Angel likened to lobotomies.
 When Angel killed the Lorophage, Drusilla becomes insane once more, and is free.
 Dark Horse intended to release the 5-issue miniseries Drusilla: Run and Catch, examining what happened next for her, but it was delayed until the conclusion of Season Nine.
 Later in the Angel & Faith series, it transpires she went on to kill one of the London Slayers affiliated with Faith.
 She returns in the second series, in which she helps the demon Archaeus (the Master's sire) build an army of vampires to take over Magic Town.
 However she flees in the finale when Angel, Faith and their allies defeat Archaeus and his army in a battle.

+In the Buffy the Vampire Slayer comic book by Boom!
+Studios, an alternate Drusilla appears as the villain "The Mistress".